Focused on Safety, Sterility, and Friendly, Compassionate Care

 Dental Extractions

 Caries may also lead to infection of the pulp of the tooth, which may then become a dental abscess or cause irreversible pulpitis (permanent damaged nerves within the tooth).
 In both cases, the treatment is either root canal therapy or extraction of the tooth.
 If there is enough tooth structure and the tooth has good periodontal health (gum tissue health), then root canal therapy may be advisable.
 Our office does not perform root canal therapy so if this is the case, we would refer you to an endodontist, who specializes in the treatment of the dental pulp.
+If root canal therapy cannot be done or is not a desired treatment, then extraction is the only remaining option.

-Keeping a diseased tooth in place without treatment can lead to a local destruction of bone, damage to the adjacent teeth structure and support and maybe even damage to distant organs due to bacteria or their toxins entering the bloodstream.
+Keeping a diseased tooth in place without treatment can lead to a local destruction of bone, damage to the adjacent teeth structure and support and, maybe, even damage to distant organs due to bacteria or their toxins entering the bloodstream.

 Restoration Options